OE100/PossessedMask/README.md

 # Releases

+# Version 1.0.9

+- Fixed bug that caused players to not be able to interact with objects after dying from the mask.

 # Version 1.0.8

 - Fixed bug that caused dropped 2 handed items to disappear on local client unless he is the host.
 (Thanks Steven4547466)